 Activity 2.3: Prepare a forest harvesting manual (practical guidelines) based on appropriate intermediate technology modules.
 Preparation of teaching materials on the use and maintenance of harvesting systems based on appropriate intermediate technology, including all equipment and machinery used in the harvesting modules.

-Output 3: Technical assistance for the formulation and implementation of annual harvesting plans, business plans, monitoring, evaluation and validation of the use of intermediate technologies in forest harvesting.
+Output 3: Technical assistance for the formulation and implementation of harvesting plans, annual financial plans (incomings - outgoings) and evaluation/validation of the use of intermediate technologies in forest harvesting.